benfjohnson/developer-dot/avatax/errors/InvalidAddressTypeAndCategory.md

 ## Explanation

 Locations can be either physical locations or mobile person locations.
-Please make sure that your AddressType and AddressCategory are both referring to the same type of location.
+Please make sure that your `AddressType` and `AddressCategory` values are both referring to the same type of location.